 GMP equalisation tax information

-If your pension changes you may need to check your tax position.
+If your pension changed you may need to check your tax position.

 Below is a summary of our understanding of the tax position based on current guidance, but remember it is your responsibility to check your benefits and determine any tax impact based on your personal circumstances.

-This could push your yearly income into a higher tax bracket.
+This could have pushed your yearly income into a higher tax bracket.

-This could push your income for the year into a higher tax bracket.
+This could have pushed your income for the year into a higher tax bracket.

-This means you might have to pay more tax for the year in question than if you had received the right level of pension in the first place.
+This means you might have paid more tax for the year in question than if you had received the right level of pension in the first place.

-If this happens, you can apply to HM Revenue & Customs using the letter template below to spread the tax that is due over the previous years to which the additional payment relates.
+If this happened, you can apply to HM Revenue & Customs using the letter template below to spread the tax that was due over the previous years to which the additional payment relates.

 Also, see the Tax matters questions and answersTax matters questions and answers for more detail.